SynthstromAudible/DelugeFirmware/docs/community_features.md

   converts poly y-axis to mod wheel and poly pitch bend to an average monophonic pitch bend.
 For y axis and aftertouch the highest value wins.

+- ([#2343]) Allow converting output Y axis to mod wheel (cc1) to support synths with a limited MPE implementation, such as the micromonsta and the dreadbox nymphes.

 #### 3.3 - MIDI

 - ([#47]) `Extra MIDI ports on the USB interface for MPE.` Port 2 shows in the MIDI device menu, and improves the